Madonna Sebastian

-Madonna Sebastian (01 October 1991) is an Indian actress who primarily works in Tamil and Malayalam films.
+Madonna Sebastian (19 May 1992) is an Indian actress and Singer who primarily works in Tamil and Malayalam films.
 She made her acting debut with the 2015 Malayalam film Premam, and Tamil debut with Kadhalum Kadandhu Pogum (2016), and in Telugu with Premam (2016) and in Kannada with Kotigobba 3 (2021).

-She has appeared in successful films such as Premam (2015), King Liar (2016), Kavan (2017), Pa Paandi (2017), Iblis (2018), Virus (2019), Brother's Day (2019), Kotigobba 3 (2021), Shyam Singha Roy (2021), Padmini (2023) and Leo (2023).
+She has appeared in successful films such as Premam (2015), King Liar (2016), Kavan (2017), Pa.
+Pandi (2017), Iblis (2018), Virus (2019), Brother's Day (2019), Kotigobba 3 (2021), Shyam Singha Roy (2021), Padmini (2023) and Leo (2023).

 Early life

-Madonna was born to Sebastian and Shyla at Cherupuzha, Kerala, India, and she belongs to a Malayali Syrian Christian family raised in Angamaly.
+Madonna was born to Sebastian and Shyla at Kolenchery, Kerala, India, and she belongs to a Malayali Syrian Christian family raised in Angamaly.
 She did her higher studies at St Peter's Senior Secondary School, Kadayiruppu.
 She did a one-year Master Training course at START Kozhikode.
 She graduated with a Bachelor of Commerce from Christ University, Bangalore.

 Career

-Debut and other language ventures (2015-2018)
+Debut and other language ventures (2015–2018)

 Madonna Sebastian has sung tracks for composers like Deepak Dev and Gopi Sunder.
 Her participation in Malayalam musical program Music Mojo, After seeing her host a program for Surya TV, director Alphonse Putharen called her to audition for his romantic film Premam (2015).
 Even though she was not interested in acting, she auditioned and was considered for the role of Mary.
 However, on her insistence that she related more with Celine, Mary's role was given to Anupama Parameswaran.

 After Premam, she then made her Tamil debut opposite Vijay Sethupathi in Kadhalum Kadandhu Pogum (2016), the film makes mixed to positive reviews from critics, and became an average hit at box office.
 Her second Malayalam movie was King Liar (2016), in which she starred opposite Dileep.
 The film received mixed reviews and became a moderate success.
 Then Madonna reprised her role for the Telugu remake of Premam (2016), with Naga Chaitanya and Shruti Hassan replacing Nivin Pauly and Sai Pallavi, respectively, and marking her debut in Telugu cinema.
 The film received mixed reviews, though becomes an average success.

 In 2017, Madonna Sebastian has also paired up with Sethupathi again after her Tamil debut with him in the Tamil film Kavan directed by K. V. Anand. the film makes mixed to highly positive reviews from critics.
 Then she appeared in Dhanush's directorial debut Power Paandi where she played the role of "Young Poonthendral".
 Both the films were commercially successful at Box office.

 In 2018, Madonna Sebastian's first release is a Tamil movie Junga, she landed in an extended cameo appearance in the film, opposite Vijay Sethupathi, marking collaboration with him for the third time, directed by Gokul.
 Her second release is a Malayalam film Iblis, opposite Asif Ali directed by Rohit VS. the film was a commercial success.